Caitlin Imray

 Further information

-One thing I noticed whilst working in mental health settings before setting up my own therapy practice was how rigid and restrictive the therapy set-up can be.
-I have worked with many clients, particularly those who identify as anxious, autistic, having ADHD, highly sensitive, neurodivergent or LGBTQ+, who have struggled with the stereotypical ‘one size fits all’ approach to therapy.
+One thing I noticed whilst working in mental health settings before I began my own therapy practice was how rigid and restrictive the therapy set-up can be.
+I have worked with many clients, particularly those who identify as autistic, ADHD, AuDHD, highly sensitive, anxious and/or LGBTQIA+, who have struggled with the stereotypical ‘one size fits all’ approach to therapy.

-I decided to start my private practice because I wanted to provide a personalised space where I can work together with clients in a way which suits their unique needs and preferences.
+I decided to start my private practice because I wanted to provide a personalised space where I can work together with clients in a way which suits their individual needs and preferences.

 5 Duncan Place, Stirling, FK8 1XS